How to resolve this bash python interaction? -

 i want use list elements, @ moment need use

-file , try access particular functions return value bash. can achieve that? rather calling wholepython
+pythonfile , try access particular functions return value bash. can achieve that? rather calling wholepythonfile, can call specificfunctionpythonfile?

 you not need use sed parse output of python script.